powerpak/pathospot-compare/README.md

 ## Exporting data from Vagrant

-If you want to copy the output files outside of the Vagrant environment, e.g. to serve them with [pathoSPOT-visualize][] on another machine, use [vagrant-scp][] as follows from your _host_ machine:
+If you want to copy the final outputs outside of the Vagrant environment, e.g. to serve them with [pathoSPOT-visualize][] from a different machine, use [vagrant-scp][] as follows from the _host_ machine:

 	$ vagrant plugin install vagrant-scp
 	$ vagrant scp default:/vagrant/out/*.json /destination/on/host